For Stability!: History

 The group's leaders emphasized that they would build a political party free of sponsors, which would contribute to the stabilization of the state as its main task.
 They also announced that they would run in the local elections in 2021.
 They chose Law and Order and the Republic as the closest groups.

 The party ran in the 2022 Latvian parliamentary election.
-It named Aleksejs Roslikovs as the candidate for prime minister.
+It named Aleksejs Rosļikovs as the candidate for prime minister.
 Among others, in favor of leaving the European Union, achieving economic sovereignty and energy independence, direct presidential elections, reducing the number of deputies and majority voting.
 The party's postulates also included a revision of the tax policy, including a reduction in VAT on food and medicines.
 As regards schools, the party spoke out in favor of the right to education in Russian.
-The leader of the electoral list, Rosļikovs, described the party as centrist, while experts point to its populist profile.
+The leader of the electoral list, Rosļikovs, described the party as centrist, while political analysts and journalists point to its populist profile.